-punishment can reach its deserts; but even with this view, it may be questioned whether that of death be wisely chosen.
-Solitary imprionment is proved by experience to be a sentence more dreadful and more dreaded than death.
-In the prisons of these States, it has subdued the most hardened profligates, and inflicted mental agonies which they would gladly have exchanged for the transitory horrors of the scaffold.
-It is not therefore in mercy to the criminal, but to the community that the change can be proposed.
-The chief purpose of judicial punishments is said to be example.
-I know not how far the legislator should be guided by this principle; but is it not undoubted, that he must be careful that the example, that is, the effect produced by the sentence of the judge and suffering of the offender on the mind of the spectator, shall be pure and decided?
-Must he not be watchful that no pity for the criminal shall be roused to our horror of the crime? - that our weaken moral indignation shall not be turned aside by an appeal to our nervous sensibility?
+of these States, it has subdued the most hardened. profligates, and inflicted mental agonies which they would gladly have exchanged for the transitory horrors of the scaffold.
+It is not therefore in mercy to the criminal, but to the community, that the change can be proposed.
+The chief purpose of judicial punishments is said to be example. Ι know not how far the legislator should be guided by this principle; but is it not undoubted, that he must be careful that the example, that is, the effect produced by the sentence of the judge and suffering of the offender on the mind of the spectator, shall be pure and decided? must he not be watchful that no pity for the criminal shall be roused to weaken our horror of the crime? - that our moral indignation shall not be turned aside by an appeal to our nervous sensibility?
 Executions, where they are frequent, have been found to render the mind callous to the last mortal sufferings of the offender; and thus to leave with it no effect but what is decidedly vicious.
 To familiarize the human eye to blood is to render savage the human heart.
-An English multitude of men. women, and children crowd round the scaffold of the murderer or the thief with gaping curiosity, as did the French, during the bloody tragedies of Robespierre, round that of the innocent citizen, or the intrepid sage, eager only to have their sympathy awakened, or perhaps eager only to see how the hapless wretch will meet his fate.
-On the other hand, where executions are rare, they as naturally excite unmixed horror; the atrocity of the crime and of the criminal are lost in this one overpowering sensation; he whom the heart cursed, and at whose sight the blood ran cold, is changed in a moment to an object of compassion; his deeds of darkness are forgotten when his life's blood is poured at our feet ; - the murderer in our eyes is no longer the lifeless wretch, it is the hired executioner.
+An English multitude of men, women, and children, crowd round the scaffold of the murderer or the thief with gaping curiosity, as did the French, during the bloody tragedies of Robespierre, round that of the innocent citizen, or the intrepid sage, eager only to have their sympathy awakened, or perhaps eager only to see how the hapless wretch will meet his fate.
+On the other hand, where executions are rare, they as naturally excite unmixed horror; the atrocity of the crime and of the criminal are lost in this one overpowering sensation; he whom the heart cursed, and at whose sight the blood ran cold, is changed in a moment to an object of compassion; his deeds of darkness are forgotten when his life's blood is poured at our feet; --- the murderer in our eyes is no longer the lifeless wretch, it is the hired executioner.
 Can the law be wise which thus trifles with our moral feelings? and that it does so, we need not look to the speculations of philanthropists.
 I have the testimony of many citizens of these republics for asserting, that when executions, rare and far between, as they are in this happy country, occur, they have no other effect than to excite amazement and horror at the suffering, and commiseration for the sufferer.
-Nav. so much is this the case, that the execution of a pirate, convicted of the most atrocious crimes, has, upon one or two occasions, assumed the appearance of a martyrdom : multitudes crowding to gaze upon him, as led from the prison with all the respect that the citizens of Rome might have seen a victorious general enter their gates under the honours of an ovation.
+Nay, so much is this the case, that the execution of a pirate, convicted of the most atrocious crimes, has, upon one or two occasions, assumed the appearance of a martyrdom; multitudes crowding to gaze upon him, as led from the prison, with all the respect that the citizens of Rome might have seen a victorious general enter their gates under the honors of an ovation.
 The criminal himself has caught the enthusiasm of the hour, and ascended the scaffold with the majesty of Kemble in Coriolanus, seeking the hearth of his enemy; the scene closing with a funeral procession, and all the solemnities of Christian interment.
-A judicial execution thus transformed into an heroic tragedy, is something like a farce; but can it be otherwise in a country where the human eye is unused to the sight of human suffering?
-The fault is not in the people but in the law-I correct myself; the law being here made by the people, the fault is with them.
+A judicial execution, thus transformed into an heroic tragedy, is something like a farce; but can it be otherwise in a country where the human eye is unused to the sight of human suffering?
+The fault is not in the people, but in the law - I correct myself; the law being here made by the people, the fault is with them.
 It is time it should be corrected.